seamplex/feenox/doc/460-documentation.md

  * contributing to the code base, including
    * code of conduct
    * coding styles
-   * variable and function naming convections
+   * variable and function naming conventions